Here at DesignDiverso we really like to imagine what the future will look like and may bring in terms of innovation.

 So it’s not over until is over, we haven’t failed in that we haven’t completely annihilated ourselves, though we tried during the two world wars in the past.

-Maybe harder to accomplish, yes, might be taking more efforts as humans, though I believe that developing a society that is more aware is still viable, it just take us to join forces and work together like never before.
+Maybe harder to accomplish, yes, might be taking more efforts as humans, though I believe that developing a society that is more aware is still viable.
+It “just” takes to join forces and work together like never before.

 So what should be fast forwarded instead on learning how machines work, how machines are programmed and how we can all turn into machines.